vinnyhoward/rn-crypto-wallet/README.md

 - Solana (Devnet): For testing on the Solana blockchain, use the [Solana Devnet Faucet](https://faucet.solana.com/) to receive free SOL tokens for the Devnet.

-__Network Configuration Assurance__: This application is exclusively configured to connect with the Ethereum Sepolia testnet and the Solana Devnet.
-It is not capable of connecting to mainnet environments, ensuring there is no risk of accidental transactions involving real cryptocurrencies.
+__Network Configuration Assurance__:It is crucial to understand that as long as the `.env` variables are correctly set to point to these testnet environments, the application cannot connect to the mainnet.
+Ensuring there is no risk of accidental transactions involving real cryptocurrencies.
 Please be diligent in using only testnet addresses while interacting with this application.

 __Note__: The security architecture for this project is currently in a developmental phase and has not yet been fully implemented.
 It is intended solely for development and testing purposes, with plans to enhance security features in future updates.